igsr/1000Genomes_data_indexes/data_collections/simons_diversity_data/README.simons_diversity_data.md

 ###Samples in the Simons Diversity Project

-Please note that some of the samples included in the Simons Diversity Project are also present in either the 1000 Genomes Project or the HGDP data sets.
+Please note that some of the samples included in the Simons Diversity Project are also present in either the 1000 Genomes Project or the HGDP collections.

 ###Questions